annuncio8427/EX.NO-3-EXPERIMENTAL-VERIFICATION-OF-INTEGRATOR-AND-DIFFERENTIATOR-USING-OP-AMP-/README.md

+3. ##**EX.NO:
+** 3  EXPERIMENTAL VERIFICATION OF INTEGRATOR AND DIFFERENTIATOR USING OP-AMP

+**DATE:**
+             3A INTEGRATOR
+---

+## AIM
-or is most commonly used in analog computers and ADC and signal-wave shaping circuits.
+To design and test the performance of integrator and differentiator circuits using Op-amp or is most commonly used in analog computers and ADC and signal-wave shaping circuits.
 CIRCUIT DIAGRAM
 ## CIRCUIT DIAGRAM
 <img width="698" height="423" alt="image" src="https://github.com/user-attachments/assets/f007b349-f96e-42d3-acd3-a37119fc16fc" />

 ![WhatsApp Image 2025-11-28 at 2 18 12 PM](https://github.com/user-attachments/assets/0b927f4c-261f-4a66-96a7-0a98f755597c)